xd2287/transformers/docs/source/en/model_doc/wav2vec2.md

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [wav2vec2](https://huggingface.co/models?other=wav2vec2)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Wav2Vec2.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.